Ketamine Assisted Psychotherapy (KAP)

 Craig Penner Denver, CO (May 2018- March 2019)

 Based on this training April can help you resolve inherent nervous system dilemmas such as the competition between the “drives for completion” and “drives for survival”.
-This somatically-based process-oriented therapy allows you to identify and process the moment-by-moment early survival strategies that create the dynamics of separation from self.
-In this way you can begin to experience the emergence of your true self.
-April will support you to pace the work so that you can stay within your window of tolerance, track your resiliency, trust the process, and deepen into your natural healing abilities.
+This somatically-based process-oriented therapy allows you to identify and process the moment-by-moment early survival strategies that disconnect you from yourself.
+April will support you to pace the work so that you can stay within your window of tolerance, track your resiliency, trust the process, and deepen into your natural healing abilities,

 EMDR Therapy Tools for Attachment Trauma - with

-Barb Maiberger and Arielle Schwartz, Boulder CO
+Barb Maiberger and Arielle Schwartz, Boulder CO (March 2018)

 Based on this training April can help you learn to identify the parts of yourself that were wounded in your early relationships, and help them to gain resources and support in preparation for attending to those past hurts.
 Learning about your attachment style and how to be with the younger parts of yourself with kindness will help to shift the patterns in your current relationships.
 Gain skills in working with nonverbal trauma, regulating your nervous system, and attending to shame without getting caught in it.
 Through this work, you can learn to feel safe in your body and in your relationships.